-- 6.1.1 With adequate availability of "tone date" costs or tenders from every location for similar examples of the categories of subjects (or elements thereof) being analysed, reasonable conclusions may be drawn on relative cost levels in different locations and on what is a mean or average level for Scotland. - 6.1.2 However, with inadequate availability it may be necessary to refer to published price indices and related factors to establish any relativity of costs due to time and/or location.
-In these circumstances the following (6.2 etc.) is recommended.
+- With adequate availability of "tone date" costs or tenders from every location 6.1.1 for similar examples of the categories of subjects (or elements thereof) being analysed, reasonable conclusions may be drawn on relative cost levels in different locations and on what is a mean or average level for Scotland. - However, with inadequate availability it may be necessary to refer to published 6.1.2 price indices and related factors to establish any relativity of costs due to time and/or location.
+In these circumstances the following is recommended.